DianaLeo/FinanceLogger/readme.md

 ## 9. Interfaces
-### Since interfaces are only for declaration, we still have to implement them. why we need them?
+### Since interfaces are only for declaration, and we still have to implement them, why do we need them?
 Interfaces definition is good for writing standardized code.
 In the scenario of big project, team architect is responsible for interfaces definition, or cleaning some uneccessary interfaces.
 The aim is to demonstrate a clear and simplified instruction on which business logics need to be implemented.
 Meanwhile, it can prevent naming problem and code cluttering.

 ### Interface definition